raspberrypilearning/clone-wars/en/step_2.md

 --- task ---

-When the **left** arrow key is pressed, the spaceship should move to the left.
-Add this code to make your spaceship move left when the **left** arrow is pressed:
+Add this code to the spaceship sprite to make the spaceship move left if the <kbd>left</kbd> arrow is pressed:

 ![rocket sprite](images/rocket-sprite.png)